virtblocks/virtblocks/README.md

 scenarios in advance so that we don't get too far down a path before finding out it won't work for us.

-We're evaluating both Rust and Go at the moment, but in the not too distant future we'll have to pick one or the other and start writing non-toy code.

 ## Requirements

 The code needs to be callable from both C and Go.